Fiberfab Avenger GT: Avenger GT-12 and GT-15

 The Avenger GT line included two models: the Avenger GT-12, and the Avenger GT-15.

 The GT-12 was designed to be built on a Volkswagen Type 1 backbone chassis from a Volkswagen Beetle or Karmann Ghia, adjusted for width as necessary.
 With the chassis came the donor VW's front suspension of upper and lower trailing arms, torsion leaf springs and telescopic shock absorbers, and rear suspension of swing axle or semi-trailing arms, torsion bars and telescopic shocks.
 The donor car's original 4-speed transaxle and four cylinder Volkswagen air-cooled engine could be kept, but other options, including Porsche or Corvair engines, could be substituted.
 At roughly 1500 lb, the GT-12 weighed approximately 500 lb less than a standard Beetle.

 The GT-15 was similar in appearance to the GT-12, but included a custom chassis designed to accept suspension and drive-train components from a Chevrolet Corvair.
 Installing a Corvair front sub-frame put upper and lower A-arms with coil springs and telescopic shocks in front, with or without an Anti-roll bar.
 At the rear was a semi-trailing arm suspension with coil springs and telescopic shocks.
 The default rear-mounted Chevrolet Turbo-Air 6 engine provided power through a 3 or 4-speed manual Chevrolet transaxle.

 Avenger GT-12X and GT-15X

 Later models of the Avenger GT were designated with an X and received minor body revisions.
 These usually included long-style doors, flared wheel arches, and a front spoiler.

 NASA Battery-electric vehicle

-To test electric vehicle propulsion systems using a special dynamomoter called the "Road Load Simulator" (RLS), NASA commissioned construction of a special vehicle that was designed from the outset as an electric vehicle.
+To test electric vehicle propulsion systems using a special dynamometer called the "Road Load Simulator" (RLS), NASA commissioned construction of a special vehicle that was designed from the outset as an electric vehicle.
 A custom ladder chassis with outriggers was built by "Electric Vehicle Engineering Co."
 (EVE) of Boston, Massachusetts.
 Configured for front wheel drive, the car's running gear was from Saab.
 The body was a Fiberfab shell, and appears to have been an Avenger GT.